 Accreditation and Reaccreditation Information

 If the application is from a program not previously accredited, or if the accreditation has lapsed, a site visit to the applicant institution must be arranged for the reviewers.
-The ASTS National Office will notify the program of the complete application and will work with both the institution and the reviewers to organize the site visit.
+The ASTS National Office will work with both the institution and the reviewers to organize the site visit.
 The applicant institution is expected to develop an itinerary that is mutually acceptable with the reviewers' goals and objectives.

 Direct expenses associated with travel to the site visit are borne by the applicant institution.
-The ASTS National Office will invoice the applicant institution after the site visit and payment is due after the application ruling is determined by the Transplant Accreditation & Certification Council on behalf of the ASTS Council.
+The ASTS National Office will invoice the applicant institution after the site visit and payment is due after the application ruling is determined by the Transplant Accreditation & Certification Council.
 If the application is a renewal from an institution previously accredited, a site visit is not mandatory, and will be at the discretion of the reviewers.

-The function of the Fellowship Training Committee is one of support to the ASTS Council and Transplant Accreditation & Certification Council and the committee will provide only recommendations.
-The Council holds ultimate authority in all decision-making matters.
+The function of the Program Accreditation Committee is one of support to the Transplant Accreditation & Certification Council and the committee will provide only recommendations.

 It is not essential nor even desirable that all institutions adopt exactly the same content and structure of their programs, but it is necessary that all programs meet the essentials for approval and demonstrate that they can provide a high quality of education through the clinical experience provided to the trainee.